-Tap \bigcirc in the bottom right corner of the screen to enter the second channel selection area.
-Tap \square button to open the reference menu, see Figure 9-5.
+Swipe up or down at the channel selection area to enter the second channel selection area.
+Left swipe button to open the reference menu, see Figure 8-5.

-Figure 9-5 Reference Channel Menu
+Figure 8-6 Reference Channel Menu

 When there are already waveforms loaded into the reference channel, click "Open/Close" button to open or close the reference channel; the reference waveform is displayed in blue-violet, and the four stored waveforms can be displayed simultaneously, wherein the current reference waveform is brighter than non-current reference waveforms.